 Dana, or generosity, is the act of giving.
 We can look at the Buddha’s life and teachings to see how generosity has played an important role in this tradition from the beginning.
 When the Buddha began teaching, he gave his teachings for free.
 He was a monk, traveling around without permanent home or shelter.
 He generously gave his teachings, and the laypeople generously provided him with food and shelter.
 The generosity of the community around him allowed the Buddha to continue teaching without having to work to provide for himself.
 The Buddha was thus able to devote his entire life to teaching dhamma.
 Generosity is an important part of the Buddhist tradition, rooted in the very beginnings of this path.

-Generosity is the act of giving.
+Generosity is the act of giving and one of the ten perfections.
 We can complicate it a million ways, but dana really is simply giving with the intention to give.
 We don’t have to “feel generous” in order to give (more on this below).
 Dana is simply just giving.
 It may be money, resources, time, attention, energy, or any other thing we have to offer.
 I personally believe that attention is one of the greatest things we can offer someone with generosity.
 It’s important to understand that dana is not a feeling or an emotion.
 Dana is an action.
 We give of ourselves with the intention of giving, and we give appropriately.
 The Buddha said that a rich man feeding the entire sangha of monks and nuns is as generous as a poor man tossing his scraps of food to fish in a pond.
 We give what we can, when we can.

 Caga is a Pali word (as is dana).
 Caga refers to a quality of mind/heart, where dana refers to the actual action.
 Caga is the quality of a mind inclined toward generosity.
 It is a word that means “feeling generous.” when we develop and cultivate caga, we feel more inclined to give with kindness.
 Being generous arises naturally, and we act with dana with ease.
 When cultivated, caga gives rise to dana.
 However, it may also go the other way around.